JoyMace/DoMADCapstone/README.md

 -**([Trello Link](https://trello.com/b/hu36FAx3/domad))**

 ## Navigating this repository
-**the following is what we have so far, however, there will be more added.
-The old README is in the google drive for reference to what we might want to add**
 Here's a breakdown of what you'll find in this repo:

 - `code/` - The code for the social network itself